Emerica/lizardfs_osx/README.md

 Simple scripts and pkg for installing lizardfs pkg on osx.

 Step 1:
 Reboot into recovery and launch a terminal.

-csrutil disable
+Run: csrutil disable

 Step 2:
 Reboot and run install.sh

 Step 3:
-Reboot into recovery and launch a terminal. csrutil enable
+Reboot into recovery and launch a terminal.
+Run: csrutil enable

 Step 4:
 Reboot.